 C. A person commits a separate offense for each day during ((that)) which the person commits, continues or permits a violation of this chapter.

-D. The civil and criminal penalties described in subsections A. through C. of this section shall not be enforced for violations of ((section 7.B. of this ordinance)) K.C.C.
-17.XX.XXX.B.
-(Ordinance 19276, Section 7.B.) as it pertains to the use or discharge of consumer fireworks, as defined in RCW 70.77.136, until one year after ((this o))Ordinance 19276 takes effect under RCW 70.77.250.
-During the period in which these penalties are not being enforced, the King County sheriff's office and the fire marshal shall only issue warnings to violators of ((section 7.B. of this ordinance)) K.C.C.
-17.XX.XXX.B.
-(Ordinance 19276, Section 7.B.) and shall provide information to violators on the county's laws governing fireworks.
+D. The civil and criminal penalties described in subsections A. through C. of this section shall not be enforced for violations of K.C.C.
+17.11.040.B. as it pertains to the use or discharge of consumer fireworks, as defined in RCW 70.77.136, until one year after Ordinance 19276 takes effect under RCW 70.77.250.
+During the period in which these penalties are not being enforced, the King County sheriff's office and the fire marshal shall only issue warnings to violators of K.C.C.
+17.11.040.B. and shall provide information to violators on the county's laws governing fireworks.

-SECTION 202.
+SECTION 206.
 Ordinance 12196, Section 11, as amended, and K.C.C.
 20.20.040 are hereby amended to read as follows: